shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 end
 ```

-I now realize that this was a mistake for several reasons:
+I now realize that this was a mistake.
+Instead of doing this, I should have

-- I was trying to use a mimic a mechanism that is not available in Ruby, but I
-    missed their main point
-- There is no need to explicitly define an exception in Ruby when a method is
-    not present on the object.
-Ruby does that by default.
+relied on the implicit `NoMethodError` that is raised by default in Ruby, and
-- Unit tests are a much better alternative.
-It can define the behaviour of my
+to use tests to describe the behaviour of my objects.
-    objects in fine details.

 That's all.<br>
 Keep learning, Ruby is great.